Developers

 // Each result contains:

-console.log(results);// Search blog posts by keyword — metadata only, no audio file URLs
+console.log(results);// Search releases by keyword — metadata only, no audio file links

 const { results } = await res.json();